 In 2007, she launched her namesake line, establishing her timeless shapes and signature aesthetic.
 She has since been presenting seasonal themed collections, complex garments, accessories, masks, and tapestries.

-The unique crochet technique gave de Pinto no option to draw from the pre-fabricated offerings of the existing jewelry industry, so she spent years hand developing all her hardware, and consulting experienced artisans to create a seamless
+The unique crochet technique gave de Pinto no option to draw from the pre-fabricated offerings of the existing jewellery industry, so she spent years hand developing all her hardware, and consulting experienced artisans to create a seamless body of work.

 Read Arielle de Pinto's interview.